 Moving to Europe with a dog can be quite a lot of work.
-We never even considered not bringing Sora along.
+We never considered not bringing Sora along.
 She’s part of our life at home, and we were determined to make her part of our life on the road.

 My preliminary research left me overwhelmed and confused by all of the information.
-Fortunately, our vet happened to have a travel specialist on staff who could outline all of the details, examinations, and vaccinations that would be required of Sora before departing on our trip.
+Fortunately, our vet happened to have a travel specialist on staff who could outline all of the details, examinations, and vaccinations required before departing on our trip.

 We broke these requirements out into bullet points and divided them into sections of what we did before departing the United States and after arriving into the European Union.

 Our first trip was specific to Norway, which has more stringent requirements than other Schengen countries.
 When we traveled to Spain, they didn’t even bat an eye at her.
 The majority of these requirements will apply to all EU countries.

 Want to know how to fly internationally with a dog?
 Read our detailed post all about it.

 What Paperwork Do I Need to Import my Pet to Europe?

 - Implantation and certification of an ISO Microchip.
 Europe operates on a different frequency from the United States.
 Only the veterinarian who implants the microchip can sign the required microchip implementation form.

 - Three-year rabies vaccination, which must be done AFTER the ISO Microchip.
 Both the rabies and the microchip can be done in the same day, but the vaccination must come second.
 Both must be administered at least 21 days prior to departure.

 - Ten days before departing for the EU, visit your veterinarian for an international health certificate and an EU veterinary certificate.
 You have 10 days to enter the destination country before the paperwork expires.